clartaq/cwiki/resources/private/md/Technical_Note_on_the_Editor_CSS.md

 These two things were solved by settings for the vertical height (`height: 100%;`) and overflow (`overflow: hidden;`) and making sure _every ancestor_ of the problematic component had the correct setting.

+The changes above also made the pages less "yanky", that is, scrolling to the end of a page doesn't pull down the page header like it used to.
+Also, fewer scroll bars show up when scrolling things.

 Although everything seems to be working as this is written (24 Nov 2018, 12:35:54 pm, according to my new timestamp shortcut), there is still a problem with the "Done" button at the bottom of the editor being pushed halfway off the screen by something.

+Also, there are two anomalies in the preview pane.
+First, there is no scroll bar when scrolling the preview.
+Second, the right padding value does not appear to be respected; things extend all the way to the edge (but not beyond.)